Part VI

 On Navigating a Culture of Weaponized Fragility

 - The Enabling Distortion: The language of harm becomes leverage to override boundaries, silence dissent, or evade accountability.
-One common form is Weaponized Fragility: “No” is reframed as violence.
+One common form is Weaponized Fragility: “No” is often reframed as violence.

 Weaponized Fragility is not a synonym for trauma response or for someone naming harm.
 Do not use this framing to invalidate pain or “win” a narrative.
 Use it to protect consent, boundaries, and shared reality, especially in yourself.